 Because the camera moves at the same speed as the subject, the background will blur while the subject will appear sharp.

-Panning is often used to photograph race cars and other fast subjects.
+Panning is often used to photograph race cars and other fast subjects like in sports photography.

 The best subjects for panning are also moving parallel to the camera.
 This allows the camera to follow the movement.